Gulslabs/whatsapp-registration-extractor/v2/readme.md

 ##### 5. **Normalized**
 - Field names are **normalized** before checking against formatting rules (e.g., `"mobile"` is treated as `"Mobile#"`).
-- The function is **non-destructive** for unlisted fields — no formatting is applied unless the field is explicitly configured.

 #### Field Lable Mapping